-Nicholas has worked with Poetry in Action over the last 2 years as a non-executive director and is proud to part of an organisation that is committed to providing a creative opportunity for students on a global scale to express themselves and witness amazing Australian drama.
+Nicholas has worked with Poetry in Action over the last 5 years as a non-executive director and as of February 2020 has now taken on the role as PIA Board Chairman.
+He is proud to be a part of an organisation that is committed to providing a creative opportunity for students on a global scale to express themselves and witness amazing Australian drama.
 Nicholas is also co-founder of a charitable organisation Too Many Pricks which focuses living an active and healthy lifestyle while raising funding and awareness for research in to Type 1 diabetes.

 Drawing upon his extensive industry experience and buoyed by a coffee addiction, Bryce has worked in every capacity at PIA as writer, actor, director, salesman and much more – in doing so energetically steering PIA’s growth from its very first production to its status today as one of Australia’s foremost and most extensively touring theatre companies for young people.

-Poetry In Action endeavors to follow all good practices of governance as set out by the Australian Charities & Not-For-Profits Commission and Australia Council’s Performing Arts Board:
+Poetry In Action endeavours to follow all good practices of governance as set out by the Australian Charities & Not-for-profits Commission and Australia Council’s Performing Arts Board:

 The principal activity of the entity during the financial year was the touring and presentation of theatrical education productions and learning programs.

 No significant changes in the nature of the Organisation’s activity occurred during the financial year.

 The lead auditor’s independence declaration is presented here along with our annual financial statements: